RohanNero/UnoRe-RWA/README.md

 #### Goerli testnet

+NOTE: Contract addresses must be whitelisted by MatrixPort's STBT bot

+NOTE: You will have to move the `.only` around to specificy which function calls to make in the goerli staging test (`performUpkeep` will mock sending 2,000 STBT to the vault as rewards)

 Testing on Goerli has many key differences from how the forked tests are performed, however the overall flow remains the same.

 `yarn hardhat deploy --network goerli --tags matrixUno`

-Once the contracts are deployed, both of them must be whitelisted by the STBT bot on Telegram.
-To do so, run the following command:

-`/bind_address <YOUR_ADDRESS_HERE>`

 This will whitelist your contract and also transfer 1 million mock USDC to it.
 After the contracts have been whitelisted to receieve STBT, you can run the `MatrixUno` staging tests.